Interested in pursuing an educational pathway leading to the

 A new program that has been determined to be eligible to enroll students or accepting interns as the result of an on-site evaluation visit but has not had a graduating class may be granted candidate status.
 The granting of candidate status denotes a developmental program, which is expected to mature in accord with stated plans and within a defined time period.
 Reasonable assurances are expected to be provided that the program may become accredited as programmatic experiences are gained, generally, by the time the first class has graduated.
 Graduates of a class designated as having candidate status have the same rights and privileges as graduates of an accredited program.

-Admission to graduate-level dietetics programs is competitive so try and earn the highest grade you can in the prerequisite coursework and strive for a high GPA.
-Specific prerequisite courses and admissions requirements do vary (particularly the chemistry coursework) from program to program so be sure and research the ACEND-accredited programs you are considering applying to.
+Admission to graduate-level dietetics programs is competitive so try and earn the highest grades you can in the prerequisite coursework (e.g., C or better) and strive for a high cumulative GPA.
+Specific prerequisite courses and admissions requirements vary (particularly chemistry coursework requirements) from program to program so carefully research each ACEND-accredited program you are considering.

 There is no hiding the fact that pursuing a degree in nutritional sciences and dietetics requires you to take several science courses that may be quite challenging – particularly biology and chemistry.
 However, you do not have to be a rockstar in these disciplines to pursue a career in this field.
-The world of nutrition and dietetics offers many career options that are more applied in nature and suit those individuals whose strengths lie in the areas of public health, social science, education, communication, and more.
+The world of nutrition and dietetics offers many career options that suit those individuals whose strengths lie in the areas of public health, social science, education, communication, and more.

 For more information, contact: